roccoblues/form3-account-api/README.md

 ## Development Notes

-1. I've choosen to write integration tests only.
+1. I've chosen to write integration tests only.
 They cover most of the code and all of the happy paths.
 For a production-ready solution unit tests to cover the error cases could be added.

 2. UUIDs are handled as simple strings.
 I chose to rely on the server to validate the correct format.
 This makes the client easier to use.
 Also the underlying format can be changed without breaking the library.